A close look at the richest badminton players in the world

 Peter Gade has won as many as 22 Grand Prix titles during his time on the badminton court.
 He also came tantalisingly close to winning his solitary World Championships title in 2001 but unfortunately had to leave Seville that year with a silver medal.

-According to reports, Peter Gade, in 2023, has an approximate net worth of USD 5 million (INR 41 crore approx.), which makes him one of the wealthiest badminton players in the world.
+According to reports, Peter Gade, in 2023, has an approximate net worth of USD 5 million, which makes him one of the wealthiest badminton players in the world.

 Saina Nehwal